oci-landing-zones/terraform-oci-workloads-ai/ai_transaction_monitoring_workload/README.md

     Further Information: Out of capacity for shape VM.GPU.A10.1 in availability domain wxyz:US-ASHBURN-AD-1 and fault domain FAULT-DOMAIN-1.
 Try creating the instance without specifying fault domain or try again later.
   ```

+**3. Compute GPU Shapes Are Not Supported by Shielded Instances and Secure Boot**

+  * Be aware that UEFI Secure Boot is not available when using GPU shapes in OCI.
+See [Shielded Instances > Supported Shapes and Images](https://docs.oracle.com/en-us/iaas/Content/Compute/References/shielded-instances.htm#shielded-instances-supported-shapes).